KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/CONTRIBUTING.md

 The command checks every stage snapshot (`modules.stage.1.json` … `modules.stage.5.json`) plus the published artifacts (`modules.json`, `modules.min.json`, `stats.json`).
 If any contract breaks, the command exits with a non-zero status and prints a list of offenders.

+> ℹ️ **CI gate:** The same validation now runs automatically in GitHub Actions (`release-validation.yml`) on every push and pull request targeting `main`.
+Keep the command in your local workflow to catch schema regressions before CI fails.

 ### validate_release_artifacts.js

 This script powers the validation command above.
 Keep it in your release checklist—CI will block merges once the GitHub Action lands, and the CLI already fails the automated packaging run if validation breaks.